astronomer/airflow-guides/guides/kubepod-operator.md

         )
 ```

-## `KubernetesPodOperator` best practices

-SECTION INCOMPLETE

-Suggestions from issues:

-- CI/CD guidelines (such as you need to be pushing updates to the KPO image)
-- make sure each KPO image update has a unique tag
-Some advice on where to store the images such that they can be retrieved on Astro
-- how to best set env variables

-## Example: Using the `KubernetesPodOperator` with XComs
+## Example: Using the KubernetesPodOperator with XComs

 [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) is a commonly used Airflow feature for passing small amounts of data between tasks.
 It is possible to use this feature with the KPO to both receive values stored in XCom and push values to XCom.